felipedurini/FullStack-Course/Part0/exercise06.md

     server-->>browser: Updated notes including the new note deactivate server

-    Note right of browser: JavaScript renders the updated notes without reloading the page
+    Note right of browser: The new note is shown without reloading the page